HappySeaFox/sail/README.md

 - Reading images from file and memory
 - Writing images to file and memory
 - I/O abstraction for technical divers
-- It's guaranteed that reading operations are always able to output pixels in the `BPP24-RGB` and `BPP32-RGBA` formats.
+- Reading operations are always able to output pixels in the `BPP24-RGB` and `BPP32-RGBA` formats.
 Supporting other output pixel formats is plugin-specific
-- It's guaranteed that reading operations are always able to output pixels in the **source pixel format** for those who want to kick the hell out of images manually.
+- Reading operations are always able to output pixels in the **source pixel format** for those who want to kick the hell out of images manually.
 For example, one may want to work with raw `CMYK` pixels in a print image.
 - Image formats are supported by dynamically loaded codecs (plugins)